What is significant about the fact that the first line of the play is a question?

 What is Oedipus' reaction to Creon's information?

-He asks questions about Lauis' murder to find more info about it to help find the murderer and purge the city
+He immediately asks questions about the circumstances of Laius' murder, presumably in order to help find the murderers and purge the city.

 What is ironic about the one survivor's testimony?

-Why did the citizens of Thebes not investiage Lauis' murder at the time it occurred?
+Why did the citizens of Thebes not investigate Laius' murder at the time it occurred?

-To avenge the murder of Lauis.
-He believes it is his duty as king to save his people and also believes that the person who killed Laius may do the same to him.
+Oedipus promises to find the murderer of Laius.
+He feels it is his duty as king to save his people and also believes that the person who killed Laius may do the same to him.

 Give details of how the Chorus describes the city to the gods.

-They tell the Gods that their crops arent growing, their children are stillborn and many people are dying.
-The dead are lying on the ground and there are few others left to mourn them.
+The Chorus tells the gods that their crops are not growing, their children are stillborn, and many people are dying.
+The dead are lying on the ground, and there are few others left to mourn them.

 What does Ares represent to the Chorus?
 What various things do they wish for him?